ssardina-research/sarl-prolog-cap/README.md

 </repository>
 ```

 The JitPack link for this repository is [here](https://jitpack.io/#ssardina-agts/sarl-prolog-cap).
-Replace `-SNAPSHOT` by the specific version (e.g., commit id) you want to use in your application.

 ----------------------------------